Joint Embedding Variational Bayes: Experiments

 \subsection{Experimental setup}

 All experiments use a ResNet backbone~\citep{he2016deep} for consistency, followed by an inference network that outputs posterior parameters \((\boldsymbol{\mu}, \boldsymbol{\sigma}^2)\) as described in Section~\ref{sec:architecture}.
-For ImageNet-1K~\citep{imagenet} we use a ResNet--50 backbone as our encoder, while for CIFAR--10, CIFAR--100, and STL--10 we use a smaller ResNet--18 model.
-For CIFAR--10 and CIFAR--100, the architecture is adapted to \(32{\times}32\) inputs by modifying the first convolutional layer to \(3{\times}3\) with stride 1 and removing the initial max-pooling layer.
-The inference network is a three-layer bottleneck MLP interleaved with Layer Normalization and nonlinear activation, with the bottleneck dimension set to 512 for ResNet--50 and 128 for ResNet--18.
-Two separate linear heads then produce the posterior mean \(\boldsymbol{\mu}\) and diagonal variance \(\boldsymbol{\sigma}^2\).
-Recall that the standard implementation does not include a separate projection head, as the inference network directly models the latent distribution over encoder features.
+For ImageNet--1K~\citep{imagenet} and the supplementary ImageNet--100 experiments reported in the appendices, we use a ResNet--50 encoder, while for CIFAR--10, CIFAR--100~\citep{cifar}, STL--10~\citep{stl10}, and Tiny ImageNet~\citep{le2015tiny}, we use a smaller ResNet--18 model.
+For CIFAR--10 and CIFAR--100, the architecture is adapted to \(32{\times}32\) inputs by changing the first convolution to \(3{\times}3\) with stride 1 and removing the initial max-pooling layer.
+All models are trained from random initialization.

+The inference network used in our experiments is a two-layer bottleneck MLP interleaved with Layer Normalization~\citep{ba2016layer} and nonlinear activation, with bottleneck dimension 512 for ResNet--50 and 128 for ResNet--18.
+Two separate linear heads then produce the posterior mean \(\boldsymbol{\mu}\) and diagonal variance \(\boldsymbol{\sigma}^2\), exactly as described in Section~\ref{sec:architecture} and Appendix~\ref{app:inference-arch}.
+VJE does not use a separate projection head, and the latent-variable model and conditional ELBO are therefore defined directly on encoder features.

+Unless otherwise noted, we use \(\beta{=}1.0\), \(\nu{=}1.0\), and a single reparameterized sample per input.
+Appendix~\ref{app:mc} shows that increasing the number of Monte Carlo samples provides no measurable benefit in our setting.
+For representation learning on ImageNet--1K, we evaluate frozen representations through a linear probe, while on CIFAR--10, CIFAR--100, STL--10, Tiny ImageNet, and ImageNet--100, we report \(k\)--nearest-neighbour accuracy over the course of training with \(k{=}20\).